mern-research/carter/README.md

 # mach
-An extensive high performance c++ mathematics library
+An extensive high performance mathematics library written in C++